 TIMELINE OF SERVICES

-While many families first begin to think about getting expert college admissions advisement during the junior year of high school, I can also provide targeted guidance to younger students (as early as middle school).
-This includes information about curriculum choices, extracurricular activities and summer programs, as well as anticipating admissions requirements and other aspects of college planning.
+While many families first begin to think about getting expert admission advisement during the junior year of high school, I also provide targeted guidance to younger students (as early as middle school).
+This includes advisement about curriculum choices, extracurricular activities and summer programs, as well as anticipating requirements and other aspects of college planning.
+Early planning can be especially key when applying to the most selective institutions.

 During sophomore and/or junior year, my guidance includes helping students identify potential fields of interest, test preparation planning, and college exploration.
-I help students determine what a good college fit means for them, to include how to develop a balanced college list (I often see lists which are either uninspired or full of schools where the student has a low chance of admission).
+I help students determine what a good college fit means for them, to include how to develop a balanced college list that will optimize admission outcomes.

-As early as the summer before senior year, I work with students to brainstorm essay topics and craft a thoughtful, stand-out, values-based personal statement and unique supplemental essays, as well as a student resume that will highlight distinctions and accomplishments.
+As early as the summer before senior year, I work with students to develop a distinctive, values-based personal statement and unique supplemental essays, as well as a student resume that will highlight accomplishments.

 For parents, I can provide general information about the financial aid process, to include how need-based aid and merit aid work; how to find affordable college options; and how to estimate and plan for college costs.